react-native-training/create-xp-app/README.md

 ### [ReactXP](https://github.com/Microsoft/reactxp)  Project Generator

-This app works on React Native (iOS, Android) and web.
+This app works on React Native (iOS, Android, Windows) and web.
 Most of the app's code is contained in App.tsx.

 The commands in the instructions below assume you are in the root of this repo.